andrewfang/blog/_posts/2022-07-13-how-to-control-tesla-with-siri.markdown

 ## The story

+> If you have Homebridge or are interested in another (more reliable, at least for me) method of controlling your Tesla with siri, see [this post]({% link _posts/2023-01-03-how-to-control-tesla-with-siri-homebridge.markdown %}).

 One of the features that's missing from the default [Tesla](https://apps.apple.com/us/app/tesla/id582007913) app is the ability to make requests to the car via Siri.
 When I'm walking to the car with a cart full of groceries, I want to easily open the trunk without having to unlock my phone, open the Tesla app, then tap on the trunk button.

 As of late 2021, Tesla's app now allows you to configure 4 quick actions, which also show up on the widget.
 These controls can be customized by long pressing on one of the four icons in the app.
 As you can see here, I've set mine to lock / hvac / trunk / frunk.